New York Workplace Injury Lawyers

 Independent Contractors and Employers

-The question of whether a worker is a “contractor” or an “employee” is always open to debate.
-If you are a 1099 worker and handle your own taxes, you are probably an independent contractor.
+Whether a worker is a “contractor” or an “employee” is always open to debate.
+You are probably an independent contractor if you are a 1099 worker and handle your taxes.
 On the other hand, if your contract with the employer spells out exactly what you must and must not do, you could be an employee.

-If your workers’ compensation claim is denied, you have the right to appeal the decision.
+You can appeal the decision if your workers’ compensation claim is denied.
 Before attempting this type of action, you should consult an attorney about the matter.
 Appealing a claim in New York has multiple steps.

 If you decide to file an appeal, you must use the Workers’ Compensation Board’s forms and format.
 Many claims are denied simply because of missing paperwork or incomplete forms.
 The completed documents must be filed and served on the opposing parties.

 You need the legal team of Harris Keenan & Goldfarb for this part.
-The requirements of an appeal are more extensive than that of the initial claim.
+The requirements of an appeal are more extensive than the initial claims.
 The Board may request a legal brief outlining your case, transcripts of the hearing (including objections made at the time and the judge’s ruling), requests for attorneys’ fees, and other documentation.

 The administrative appeal may be judicially appealed within 30 days of the Board’s decision.
-This appeal will be handled by the New York Supreme Court Appellate Division.
-If you decide you want your case reviewed at the judicial level, you should consult an attorney and let them assist you.
+The New York Supreme Court Appellate Division will handle this appeal.
+If you want your case reviewed at the judicial level, consult an attorney and let them assist you.
 Court requirements are entirely different from an administrative review, and your attorney will be able to guide you through the process.

 Why You Need Us